Which of the following lists the correct three steps for correcti... | Study Prep in Pearson+

 1

-Step 1: Understand the context of the problem, which involves correcting an incorrect amount posted to an account.
-This is a common scenario in financial accounting where accuracy is critical.
+Step 1: Understand the problem by identifying the correct procedure for correcting an amount posted to an incorrect column in the accounting records.
+This involves ensuring accuracy and maintaining a clear audit trail.

-Step 2: Review the options provided in the problem.
-Each option suggests a different method for correcting the error.
-Analyze the implications and appropriateness of each method based on accounting principles.
+Step 2: Recognize that the correct procedure involves drawing a line through the incorrect amount to indicate that it is no longer valid, rather than erasing it, which could compromise the integrity of the records.

-Step 3: Recall the standard procedure for correcting errors in accounting records.
-The correct approach typically involves drawing a line through the incorrect amount, writing the correct amount above it, and initialing the correction.
-This ensures transparency and accountability.
+Step 3: Write the correct amount above or in the correct column to ensure the correction is visible and properly documented.
+This step ensures clarity and transparency in the accounting records.

 Watch next

-Master Journal Entries: Debits and Credits with a bite sized video explanation from Brian
+Master Adjusting Journal Entries: Accrued Expenses with a bite sized video explanation from Brian